 So you want to get a job 'in the mines' do you?

-There is a lot to make you different, and they are very easy steps.
-They won't cost a lot of money and can streamline your fast track process.
+The key is identifying what makes you stand out from the crowd so they would want to hire you and not Big Bob next door.
+The good news is, there’s a lot to make you different, and they are easy steps.
+They won't cost a lot of money but can streamline your fast-track process.

 Tickets, Tickets and then get your tickets.

 Don't just search the net, find a company and submit a resume. !!!

 Working in the city and your resume states 'works hard, will do anything'.
 Forget it!